Overview – Liwonde NP

 Best Time To Visit

 The middle and end of the Dry season (July to October) offer the best wildlife-viewing opportunities.
 During these months, animals are easier to spot as they are drawn to the river and other water sources.
-This is especially the case towards the end of the Dry season (though October can be unbearably hot).
-The lush emerald season (the Wet season) has its own appeal, especially for keen bird watchers, although roads can be hard to navigate at this time.
+This is especially the case toward the end of the Dry season (though October can be unbearably hot).
+The lush emerald season (the Wet season) has its own appeal, especially for keen bird-watchers, although roads can be hard to navigate at this time.

 Want To Visit Liwonde NP?